Gay Liberation Front: San Francisco

 On October 31, 1969, sixty members of the GLF, the Committee for Homosexual Freedom (CHF), and the Gay Guerilla Theatre group staged a protest outside the offices of the San Francisco Examiner in response to a series of news articles disparaging people in San Francisco's gay bars and clubs.
 The peaceful protest against the Examiner turned tumultuous and was later called "Friday of the Purple Hand" and "Bloody Friday of the Purple Hand".
 Examiner employees "dumped a barrel of printers' ink on the crowd from the roof of the newspaper building", according to glbtq.com.
 Some reports state that it was a barrel of ink poured from the roof of the building.
 The protesters "used the ink to scrawl slogans on the building walls" and slap purple hand prints "throughout downtown [San Francisco]" resulting in "one of the most visible demonstrations of gay power" according to the Bay Area Reporter.
 According to Larry LittleJohn, then president of Society for Individual Rights, "At that point, the tactical squad arrived – not to get the employees who dumped the ink, but to arrest the demonstrators.
 Somebody could have been hurt if that ink had gotten into their eyes, but the police were knocking people to the ground."
 The accounts of police brutality include women being thrown to the ground and protesters' teeth being knocked out.
 Inspired by Black Hand extortion methods of Camorra gangsters and the Mafia, some gay and lesbian activists attempted to institute "purple hand" as a warning to stop anti-gay attacks, but with little success.
 In Turkey, the LGBT rights organization MorEl Eskişehir LGBTT Oluşumu (Purple Hand Eskişehir LGBT Formation), also bears the name of this symbol.

 In 1970 "The U.S. Mission" had a permit to use a campground in the Sequoia National Forest.
 Once it was learned that the group was sponsored by the GLF, the Sequoia National Forest supervisor cancelled the permit, and the campground was closed for the period.

+Detroit

+In July 1970, members of the Detroit Liberation Front met with activists of the American Library Association's Social Responsibilities Round Table at the association's Detroit convention.
+They wanted to create a task force for better representation of gay literature and better treatment of gay library patrons and staff.
+This became the Task Force on Gay Liberation, later named the Rainbow Round Table, which created lists of gay-positive literature, sponsored the annual Stonewall Book Awards, and organized against discrimination over sexual orientation in libraries.